mkb9559/Inherited-Octree-Map/README.md

  - ROS Kinetic: http://wiki.ros.org/kinetic/Installation
  - Pangolin: https://github.com/stevenlovegrove/Pangolin.
 Download and install it.
  - Vins-Fusion: https://github.com/HKUST-Aerial-Robotics/VINS-Fusion.
 You need clone this VIO project to generate points cloud.
 Of course, other method can also be used with some modifications of this source code.
- - Kitti Database.
-Download it for Vins-Fusion
+ - Kitti Visual Odometry: http://www.cvlibs.net/datasets/kitti/eval_odometry.php.
+Download it for Vins-Fusion.
+Please download: **odometry data set (grayscale, 22 GB)**

 # Preview